Recursive entropy in thermodynamics: expounding the statistical-physics basis of the zentropy approach: Conclusion

 \section{Conclusion}

-In summary, the recursive property of entropy provides a flexible and exact framework for partitioning thermodynamic systems at physically meaningful scales.
-By grouping microstates according to natural basins in the energy landscape, we can apply hierarchical approximations within each configuration, exploiting the shared properties of the microstates and thereby simplifying otherwise intractable calculations.
-The multiscale nature of the approach naturally bridges microscopic and macroscopic descriptions, which makes zentropy particularly powerful for describing emergent phenomena, where different rule sets govern behavior at different scales, provided the subconfigurations are sufficiently distinct or ``strongly lumpable.''
-The result is a computationally practical approach that maintains rigorous statistical-mechanical foundations while enabling quantitative predictions across scales.
-Here, an analogy can be drawn between zentropy and Kohn–Sham DFT, which provides a practical approach to quantum mechanics by replacing an intractable interacting many-electron problem with a non-interacting system in an effective potential that preserves the exact density.
+We have established a clear statistical-mechanical foundation for the zentropy approach.
+Specifically, we proved the recursive property of entropy as a hierarchical form of the chain rule that separates entropy into configurational and intra-configurational contributions, and showed that it reduces to the standard Gibbs--Shannon form when configurations are fully constrained.
+Building on this result, we derived the Helmholtz energy and partition function by maximizing entropy in its recursive form, obtaining a grouped Helmholtz energy and a partition function expressed in terms of configuration Helmholtz energies $F_k$.
+We then illustrated the usefulness of the framework through two applications: magnetic materials, where configurations are defined by atomic spin arrangements, and liquids, where configurations are defined by nearest-neighbor environments.

-We have established a clear statistical-mechanical foundation for the zentropy approach by proving the recursive property of entropy as a hierarchical form of the chain rule and showing its equivalence to the standard definition when configurations are fully constrained.
-Building on this foundation, we derived a grouped form of the Helmholtz energy and obtained a partition function expressed in terms of configuration Helmholtz energies.
-This zentropy approach separates configurational entropy from intra-configurational contributions and provides a principled, exact route to multiscale modeling, by aligning configurations with natural basins in the energy landscape.
+Taken together, these results position zentropy as a flexible and exact framework for partitioning thermodynamic systems at physically meaningful scales.
+By grouping microstates according to natural basins in the energy landscape, hierarchical approximations can be applied within each configuration, exploiting shared properties of the microstates, such as harmonic behavior, and thereby simplifying otherwise intractable calculations.
+The multiscale nature of the approach naturally bridges microscopic and macroscopic descriptions, which makes zentropy particularly powerful for describing emergent phenomena, where different rule sets govern behavior at different scales, provided the subconfigurations are sufficiently distinct, or \enquote{strongly lumpable}.

-Practically, these results position zentropy as a computationally efficient bridge between microscopic and macroscopic behavior, clarifying when and how emergent phenomena can be captured by a reduced description.
-We anticipate that adopting the recursive property in thermodynamics and condensed-matter calculations will streamline predictive workflows, particularly in DFT and when subconfigurations are strongly lumpable.
+We anticipate that the present work will serve as a reference that addresses common concerns about the statistical-mechanical foundations of the zentropy approach, and will motivate members of the thermodynamics and condensed matter communities to utilize the recursive property and the zentropy approach as a framework to render complex thermodynamic problems tractable, particularly in density functional theory and ab initio molecular dynamics, but also wherever a system admits a natural hierarchical grouping and its subconfigurations are strongly lumpable.